The Rush Limbaugh Show: ESPN controversy

-In 2003, Rush was hired by ESPN to be a commentator on Sunday's NFL Countdown.
-On September 28, 2003, less than a month after his initial appearance on the show, Limbaugh made comments about Philadelphia Eagles quarterback Donavan McNabb and his perceived less than stellar performance as of late.
+In 2003, Rush was hired by ESPN to be a commentator on Sunday NFL Countdown.
+On September 28, 2003, less than a month after his initial appearance on the show, Limbaugh made comments about Philadelphia Eagles quarterback Donovan McNabb and his perceived less than stellar performance as of late.
 "I think what we’ve had here is a little social concern in the NFL," Limbaugh said.
 "The media has been very desirous that a Black quarterback do well. … There is a little hope invested in McNabb, and he got a lot of credit for the performance of this team that he didn’t deserve.
 The defense carried this team."

 By Tuesday McNabb responded to the comments, "It's sad that you've got to go to skin color.
 I thought we were through with that whole deal."
 On Wednesday, McNabb further elaborated: "It's somewhat shocking to hear that on national TV from him.
 It's not something that I can sit here and say won't bother me."
 After an uproar by various journalist and politicians, Limbaugh offered a resignation which was quickly accepted by ESPN.